infovirtuel/Atera-Report-Generator/README.md

 Open-Source and free to use for Atera Customers

+Get the End of life status of your devices

 * 8-10 second search estimated for 16 pages of 50 pages

 #  Latest Features